 But what happens when the ideal of natural living begins to steal one’s joy?
 To highjack a carefree, relaxed, happy life?

 What happens when the pressure of all the research and all the expectations we put on ourselves begin to weigh heavily on our shoulders?

 How often do we believe the lie that unless we’re providing our families with all organic, all natural, all the time we don’t love our children and we’re not succeeding as moms?

 So often we intend to elongate and improve the quality of our lives, while what we’re really doing is succumbing to a life of stress, fear and anxiety that steals our days.

-Different “circles” of moms have different cultures, not necessarily better or worse, just different.
+Different “circles” of moms have different cultures.
+Not necessarily better or worse, just different.
 Different ways of relating.
-Different shared interests.
-Different ways of thinking.
+Different shared interests and different ways of thinking.